Analog Computing with Hybrid Couplers and Phase Shifters: Experimental Verification

-where $\lambda$ controls the regularization strength used to keep $\vert d_{\text{in},n}\vert$ and $\vert d_{\text{out},n}\vert$ close to unity.
-The optimization procedure is summarized in Alg.~\ref{alg} and consists of two stages.
-First, a closed-form least-squares initialization is constructed.
-The input-side coefficients are estimated column-wise by projecting each column of $\mathbf{M}_{\text{meas}}$ onto the corresponding column of the \gls{dft} matrix $\mathbf{F}_4$.
-Using this preliminary input correction, the output-side coefficients are then estimated row-wise.
 Second, the coefficients are refined through a multi-start optimization.
 For each start, a phase-perturbed initialization is generated around the closed-form solution, and the objective function in \eqref{eq:J} is minimized using the Quasi-Newton method (the MATLAB function fminunc).
 Among all starting points, the solution yielding the minimum objective value is retained.
 This approach effectively performs a vector-based multiport calibration, simultaneously compensating amplitude and phase mismatches across all ports, rather than applying a uniform correction factor.
 As a result, both systematic and port-dependent distortions can be significantly reduced, bringing the measured microwave network response closer to the ideal \gls{dft} transformation.
 In our setting, we consider a regularization weight $\lambda=10^{-3}$, $S=8$ different starts for the Quasi-Newton method, and a maximum phase perturbation of $\Delta=0.2\pi$.

 Figs.~\ref{fig:nmse} and \ref{fig:cos} present the Monte Carlo error distributions corresponding to the raw S-parameter measurements, the SMA phase-compensated results, and the fully calibrated transmission matrix.
 For the raw measurements (``No calibration''), the \gls{nmse} and cosine distance are centered at $57.018\%$ and $0.066\%$, respectively.
 After compensating for the common phase offset introduced by the SMA connectors, the \gls{nmse} distribution shifts significantly toward lower values and becomes tightly concentrated around $1.456\%$.
 This substantial reduction indicates that the majority of the observed deviation originates from a uniform phase bias rather than structural inaccuracies in the circuit itself.
 In contrast, the cosine distance remains unchanged, since a global phase rotation does not affect $\vert\mathbf{b}_{\text{phase}}^H\mathbf{b}\vert$ and therefore leaves the cosine distance unchanged.
 This behavior further confirms that the underlying transformation structure is accurately preserved and that the proposed microwave computing circuit achieves high functional fidelity.
 The proposed diagonal input-output calibration further pushes the error distribution toward zero, achieving an \gls{nmse} and cosine distance of $0.091\%\pm0.039\%$ and $0.037\%\pm0.017\%$, respectively.
 Unlike simple global phase compensation, this multiport calibration simultaneously mitigates residual phase discrepancies and corrects amplitude imbalances across all ports.
 As a result, both the mean error and its variance are significantly reduced, demonstrating the effectiveness of the proposed calibration in enhancing overall computational accuracy.